jiahecui/SenAOReFoc/paper/paper.md

 \label{fig:example3}](media/image4.png)

-**Example 4**: Voltages that control DM actuators to deform the membrane for fine axial remote focusing was calibrated according to the procedure explained in the GitHub repository
-<https://github.com/jiahecui/SenAOReFoc>, and reported in [@Cui2021Biophotonics] and [@Cui2021OpticsExpress].
+**Example 4**: Voltages that control DM actuators to deform the membrane for fine axial remote focusing was calibrated according to the procedure explained in the [GitHub repository](https://github.com/jiahecui/SenAOReFoc), and reported by @Cui2021Biophotonics and @Cui2021OpticsExpress.
 [Calibrate] was pressed for both directions of the optical axis and a piece of white card was displaced by 10 micrometers each time before pressing 'y' on the keyboard to proceed with closed-loop AO correction.
 Interpolation of the DM control voltages at each calibration step was then performed to obtain those for 0.1 micrometer increments.
-The software's remote focusing capability was demonstrated in frozen mouse skull in [@Cui2021Biophotonics] to show no noticeable difference in resolution and size of field of view as compared to standard translation of the sample stage.
+The software's remote focusing capability was demonstrated in frozen mouse skull in @Cui2021Biophotonics to show no noticeable difference in resolution and size of field of view as compared to standard translation of the sample stage.
 Results are also shown in \autoref{fig:example4}.